codewp/easy-sale-badges-for-woocommerce/readme.txt

 == Changelog ==

+= 5.6.1 =
+* Translation support added for Sales Popup and Discount Popup (Pro version).
+* Compatibility with WooCommerce 9.8.4
+Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 5.6.0 =
 * Added Discount Popup (Pro Version).
 * Ensured compatibility with WordPress version 6.8
 * Compatibility with WooCommerce 9.8.2
-Note: Help us spread the word by leaving a 5-star review. ❤️😍 Feel free to share your ideas in your review, as we always value your feedback.🌹

 = 5.5.0 =
 * Added Trust Badges to the Embeds options (Pro Version).